When crisis strikes, companies have two basic choices in how they react: adapt, or die.

 We are a travel related business: If a traveler is sick or injured and hospitalized, 150 miles or more from home, we get them moved to their home hospital.
 A few years ago, we added pandemic response to our security membership.
 As you can imagine, with so many members needing to get home as borders shut down, and then nobody traveling, it has been a brutal last nine months.

+3 Take risks.
 There is nothing like a crisis to spur innovation.
-While at first, governmental restrictions, CDC guidelines and our rules and regulations were among many reasons we could not transport COVID-infected members, we worked closely with our affiliates and medical consultants, modified our own rules and regulations, got buy-in from our board to absorb the extra costs (at no additional cost to members, making it a potentially large financial risk), and began adding medical transport home for COVID in specific territories as they opened up.4 Don’t stop marketing.
+While at first, governmental restrictions, CDC guidelines and our rules and regulations were among many reasons we could not transport COVID-infected members, we worked closely with our affiliates and medical consultants, modified our own rules and regulations, got buy-in from our board to absorb the extra costs (at no additional cost to members, making it a potentially large financial risk), and began adding medical transport home for COVID in specific territories as they opened up.